 Spanning continents and connecting nations, the rail industry is the lifeblood of global commerce.
 High noise areas in this sector occur not only on the trains, but also in support areas such as fabrication and repair shops, line repairs, shunting crews, and car maintenance.
 Because of the size and weight of moving equipment involved, hearing protection that limits the wearer’s situational awareness can be perceived as an even greater risk than noise levels.
 This leads to workers removing hearing protection in order to feel safer.

-The rail industry has been revolutionized by the introduction of hearing protection which dampens noise, but maintains speech levels enhancement or integrating with existing communication devices.
-In a recent interview, a track maintenance consultant for Queensland rail said, “The guys took a little time to adapt to this new technology as it was previously unheard of… so we had some education to get the guys to understand that it was OK to go home still being able to hear the nightly news without constant ringing in their ears.”
+The rail industry has been revolutionized by the introduction of hearing protection which dampens noise, but maintains speech level enhancement or integrates with existing communication devices.
+In a recent interview, a track maintenance consultant for Queensland rail said, “The guys took a little time to adapt to this new technology as it was previously unheard of… so we had some education to get the guys to understand that it was ok to go home still being able to hear the nightly news without constant ringing in their ears.”

 Safety is paramount in the aviation workplace, and constant communication is required on the ramp, in the hangar, and in the control tower.
 Aviation professionals require hearing protection that not only allows them to communicate with those in the vicinity but also with controllers and technicians around the grounds.
 For example, as airplanes are being serviced, techs need to communicate with each other verbally while still coordinating turnover at multiple gates, all while staying within a strict flight plan schedule.